lluciesmith/DeepHalos/README.md

 }
 ```

-## Description
+## Repo Contents

-The CNN predicts the final mass of dark matter halos given the initial conditions of a cosmological simulation.
-The CNN takes as input a cubic sub-region of the initial conditions, centred on a given simulation particle, and predicts the mass of the dark matter halo to which that particle will belong at z=0.
+- `demo`: An iPython notebook demo of the code.
 - `dlhalos_code`: contains most important Python modules involving the main steps of the pipeline: data processing, training and evaluation.
-- `scripts`: contains the scripts used to produce the results in the paper.
+- `nose`: unit tests.
 - `plots` & `paper_plots`: functions to make general plots and those used in paper from the outputs.
-- `nose`: unit tests.
-- `utilss`: contains useful funcitons used throughout the scripts.
 - `scratch`: contains a large number of test runs used during production.
+- `scripts`: contains the scripts used to produce the results in the paper.
+- `utilss`: contains useful functions used throughout the scripts.

 ## Software dependencies
 The code requires pre-installation of the following software: standard Python packages, such as numpy, scipy, and matplotlib;[Tensorflow 1.14](https://www.tensorflow.org); [pynbody](https://pynbody.github.com/pynbody/); [numba](https://numba.pydata.org); [scikit-learn](https://scikit-learn.org).

 ## Demo Jupyter Notebook
 The repository includes a demo that demonstrates t.
 You can open the `demo_script.ipynb` file in `demo` directory using Jupyter notebook.
 This is what you need:

 1. First, you need a working version of python3, which contains Tensorflow 1.14 and all other software dependencies.